 Coconut oil gets a lot of attention for its ability to treat and transform hair.
 It's respected for its ability to hydrate hair and operate as a moisture-locking emollient.
 While there is no denying the results coconut oil can create, it can weigh finer hair down or be too oily for some.
 Enter: coconut water.
 The water found inside of the coconut is rich in many of the same nutrients as its oil, offering hydration without density.
 Coconut water is easy to find as well, with most supermarkets carrying it in its pure form.
 So is hydrated hair just a grocery list away?
-To find out, we turned to board-certified dermatologist Dr. Rachel Nazarian of Schweiger Dermatology Group in NYC and Board Certified Trichologist, Licensed Cosmetologist, and member of DevaCurl’s Expert Curl Council Dr. Kari Williams to help us understand the potential benefits of coconut water for your hair and scalp.
+To find out, we turned to board-certified dermatologist Dr. Rachel Nazarian of Schweiger Dermatology Group in NYC and Board Certified Trichologist, Licensed Cosmetologist, and Dr. Kari Williams, a member of DevaCurl’s Expert Curl Council to help us understand the potential benefits of coconut water for your hair and scalp.

 Coconut Water For Hair